Faculty and Student Success

 - A group workshop OR individualized meetings with a Success Advocate

-- Covers soft skills needed for academic success (e.g., time management, study skills), connection to campus support resources, academic plan
+- Covers soft skills needed for academic success (e.g., time management, study skills), connection to campus support resources, and academic plans

 -